10 Essential Self-Drive Guidelines You Should Follow:

-Solo-travelers on Uganda self-drive tour to any of the national parks; Murchison Falls National Park, Queen Elizabeth National Park, Kidepo Valley National Park, Lake Mburo National Park or even to Bwindi Impenetrable National Park for gorilla trekking safari need to observe the set self-drive guidelines/self-drive dos and don’ts/rules and regulations while behind the wheels of a 4×4 Self-drive car rental.
+Solo-travelers on Uganda self-drive tour to any of the national parks; Murchison Falls National Park, Queen Elizabeth National Park, Kidepo Valley National Park, Lake Mburo National Park or even to Bwindi Impenetrable National Park for gorilla trekking safari need to observe the set self-drive guidelines/self-drive dos and don’ts/rules and regulations while behind the wheels of a 4×4 Self-drive Uganda.

-Below are some of the self-drive guidelines
+Below are some of the Self-drive Guidelines;

 - Report any road accident in case of any occurrence while on self-drive safari tour within 24 hours to the nearest police station.
 Provide your details to the police officer including your names, address, the name and address of the self-drive car rental owner plus the registered plate number of the car hire.

-Note, any police officer in uniform can remove any car from a metered parking place in case it is not less than 2 hours from the time in which it first appeared without observing the stipulated regulation.
+- Note, any police officer in uniform can remove any car from a metered parking place in case it is not less than 2 hours from the time in which it first appeared without observing the stipulated regulation.

-Never drive self-drive rental car while you are under the influence of drugs or alcohol.
+- Never drive self-drive rental car while you are under the influence of drugs or alcohol.
 This is highly prohibited even when you are driving your own vehicle.
 The disadvantage with it is that you can easily impair the brain and end up losing sense of judgment while on a road trip.

-Avoid driving along the edges of the road because most roads in Uganda are narrow and sometimes you find others parked or pedestrians are walking.
+- Avoid driving along the edges of the road because most roads in Uganda are narrow and sometimes you find others parked or pedestrians are walking.

-Do not drive at night while especially solo travel on Uganda Safari.
+- Do not drive at night while especially solo travel on Uganda Safari.
 The Ugandan roads are not 100% of world class standard and additionally, you risk especially for cases when you lose your sight or being attacked by robbers at night.
 Preferably, you can start your journey from 6:00am-7:00am and try to get your destination as early as you can.

-Maintain a distance of 5m away from another vehicle.
+- Maintain a distance of 5m away from another vehicle.
 This is useful because you have no idea of what the other party might be planning to do or even in case the car fails to indicate or turn.
 Please always keep left when driving on Ugandan roads.

-Maintain a speed limit of 80kms per hour while on the highways, settlement places and 50 kms per hour while in urban areas then 40 kms per hour while in Uganda national parks or protected areas.
+- Maintain a speed limit of 80kms per hour while on the highways, settlement places and 50 kms per hour while in urban areas then 40 kms per hour while in Uganda national parks or protected areas.
 Don’t over speed as this may result into road accidents.